RISC-KC/basic_rv32s/guidelines/development_log.md

 With this, a design “draft” of a processor supporting all 47 RV32I instructions is complete.
 Next: implement based on this and verify each instruction—then it’s done.

-Next steps likely include implementing cache and branch prediction…
+Next steps likely include implementing cache and branch prediction...

 Today I’ll summarize the processor features and write basic validation + module notes for the Cache structure.